carpentries-incubator/lc-litsearchr/_episodes/15-selecting-search-terms.md

 - litsearchr helps identify important search terms related to the topic of a systematic review.
 ---

-## How litsearch identifies useful keywords
+## How litsearchr identifies useful keywords

 Because not all the keywords are relevant (and you probaby do not want to run a search with several thousand terms!), the next step is to determine which keywords are important to the topic of the systematic review and manually review those suggestions.